 Also, it's important to note that there are two different rates of investment that you can choose from.
 A fixed rate and a variable rate.
 A fixed rate is not going to change.
 When you commit to the rate of return, it will stay at that rate.
 A variable rate, on the other hand, has the potential to increase or decrease after committing to the investment.
 A variable rate, therefore, is risky!
 I do not ever recommend taking a variable rate.
 Always take the fixed rate.

-Certificates of deposit are great but sometimes they have early withdrawal fees and it can be somewhat nerve wracking to lock up your money for a set period of time.
+CD's are great but sometimes they have early withdrawal fees and it can be somewhat nerve wracking to lock up your money for a set period of time.
 Therefore, they are not as liquid as savings accounts.

 With a certificate of deposit, you're essentially agreeing to lock up your money for a set period of time for a fixed interest rate through a bank.
 It usually offers returns a little bit better than a traditional savings account, but there's also usually some kind of penalty if you withdraw this money early.